We visualize Amazon's top acquisitions, from high-impact strategic moves, such as buying Whole Foods, to acquisitions that fell flat, like Quidsi.

-As we discovered in our analysis of Amazon’s M&A strategy, Amazon has traditionally been a conservative buyer.
-Despite the historic Whole Foods mega-acquisition ($13.7B) as well as a few big-name buys like shoe retailer Zappos ($1.2B, 2009) and e-sports streaming site Twitch ($970M, 2014), on the whole Amazon has historically been far less acquisitive than its tech giant competitors.
+Amazon has traditionally been a conservative buyer.
+Despite the historic Whole Foods mega-acquisition ($13.7B) — as well as a few big-name purchases like shoe retailer Zappos ($1.2B, 2009) and smart doorbell system Ring ($1.2B, 2018) — on the whole Amazon has historically been far less prone to acquisitions than its tech giant rivals.

 Please click to enlarge.

 1. Whole Foods ($13.7B, 2017) dwarfs Amazon’s second-largest acquisition by more than 10x.
 The acquisition dramatically expanded Amazon’s brick-and-mortar footprint, as well as giving Amazon a much stronger position in grocery delivery that capitalizes on Whole Foods’ large and loyal customer base.